evizitei/NFIRS-property-loss-prediction/project_report.md

 I intend to reduce the set of data under consideration to just structural fire incidents, and extract/normalize just the features that are relevant to predicting property loss.
-Then I intend to use the tensorflow framework to train a regression model such that given a set of features for a target structure/incident, we can make a reasonable prediction of likely real property loss.
+Then I intend to use the sklearn framework to train a regression model such that given a set of features for a target structure/incident, we can make a reasonable prediction of likely real property loss.